jefferyandwilkes/women-cinema/content/cookies/index.md

         Cookies may be set by the web site you are visiting ('first party cookies') or by other web sites which provide content on the page you are viewing ('third party cookies').

-        2. What cookies does this web site use?
+        <b>2.
+What cookies does this web site use?</b>

         Strictly Necessary cookies

         This website only stores cookies that are strictly necessary.
+        <b>Cookie name</b>
+        Randomly generated session cookie
+        <b>Cookie Purpose</b>
+        These cookies are necessary for the operation of our web site, for example, those that determine whether you're signed in and who you are.

+        They contain only a random alphanumeric identifier that is used to index the server’s session cache.
+        <b>Cookie Duration</b>
+        Session cookies last until you close your browser.

         Consent is not required for such cookies under Privacy and Electronic Communications Regulations.
-See Cookies and similar technologies | ICO for more information.
+See <a href="https://ico.org.uk/for-organisations/direct-marketing-and-privacy-and-electronic-communications/guide-to-pecr/cookies-and-similar-technologies/?q=session#exemptions">Cookies and similar technologies | ICO</a> for more information.

 ---